WICG/aom/explainer.md

 element.accessibleNode.role;  // returns "article" because "butler" is not a valid role
 ```

+---
 :question: **Open question:**
 What should be returned when a node's role does not correspond to an ARIA role?
-For example, the HTML **`P`** element is semantically important, and on many
+For example, the HTML **`P`** element is semantically important,
-platforms there's a native accessibility role for a paragraph, but there's no
+and on many platforms there's a native accessibility role for a paragraph,
-corresponding "paragraph" ARIA role.
-Options include returning an internal
+but there's no corresponding "paragraph" ARIA role.
+Options include returning an internal non-standardized role like "x-paragraph"
-non-standardized role like "x-paragraph" that may differ by user agent,
+that may differ by user agent,
 or extending the list of roles supported by the AOM to include many non-ARIA roles.

+---

+#### Exploring accessible relationships
 In addition to examining the properties of an individual node, you can
 explore an accessible node's relationships with other nodes in the tree.
 Just like nodes in the DOM, every accessible node has a parent (unless